asarenski/chromedriving/memory-bank/progress.md

 - Added RESTful API endpoints for screenshot retrieval
 - Enhanced error handling with retry mechanisms and specific error types
 - Implemented Docker containerization for consistent deployment
-- Decision to transition from Google Chrome to Chromium for better compatibility
+- Successfully transitioned from Google Chrome to Chromium for better compatibility
+- Fixed ChromeDriver issues in Docker environment by using system packages and proper configuration

 ## Recent Implementation Details